 It’s no surprise that the national Brewer’s Association chose Boulder as their headquarters, and their annual Great American Beer Festival (GABF) in Denver every fall has been recognized by Guinness World Records as the largest beer festival on the planet.
-A staggering 2,200 different beers were available for tasting at the suds fest last year.
+A staggering 3,000 different beers will be available for tasting at the suds fest this year.
 Winning a medal at GABF is regarded as the ultimate trophy among American craft brewers and is a prize that Colorado brewers take home more than any other state.

 Even politicians get into the act; Colorado’s current Governor John Hickenlooper opened Denver’s first brewpub in 1988 and at one point owned eight beer-centric saloons, before giving them up to enter politics.
 He served as the city’s mayor for eight years and was inaugurated governor in 2011, often stating that running a city and state is much like operating a brewpub.